sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 ### Add static route for prefix2 with 2 nexthop (nh_a and nh_b)

-1. when static route prefix2  ("bfd"="true") is added to config_db STATIC_ROUTE_TABLE, BfdRouteMgr creates an entry in TABLE_CONFIG, include all the information for this static route
+1. when static route prefix2  ("bfd"="true") is added to config_db STATIC_ROUTE_TABLE, StaticRouteBfd creates an entry in TABLE_CONFIG, include all the information for this static route
-2. BfdRouteMgr also creates an entry in TABLE_SR, includes all the information in this static route but nexthop list is empty.
+2. StaticRouteBfd also creates an entry in TABLE_SR, includes all the information in this static route but nexthop list is empty.
-3. For each nexthop in the nexthop list, nh_a and nh_b, because they are alerady in the TABLE_NEXTHOP, BfdRouteMgr add prefix2 to nh_a and nh_b's prefix list, don't need to create BFD sessions because they were created when add prefix1
+3. For each nexthop in the nexthop list, nh_a and nh_b, because they are alerady in the TABLE_NEXTHOP, StaticRouteBfd add prefix2 to nh_a and nh_b's prefix list, don't need to create BFD sessions because they were created when add prefix1

 <img src="static_rt_bfd_example2.png" width="400">
 <br>